Majuniemi/Web-ja-hybriditeknologiat-mobiiliohjelmoinnissa-viikkotehtava-8/README.md

 # Web-ja-hybriditeknologiat-mobiiliohjelmoinnissa-viikkotehtava-7

-## Assingment.
-Simple Todolist with reducer
+## Shoppinglist with Firebase

-Goal for this exercise is to create a simple todo list using reducer.
-App displays list, where user can add new tasks and remove existing ones.
-New tasks are added using TextInput and Save button.
-Row is removed, if user presses it.
-Use FlatList to display list on screen.

-Data (state) of the list is saved (on memory) using useReducer, which also implements actions for adding and removing rows.
-There is no need to persist data (e.g. AsyncStorage).
+Implement shopping list application, that displays list of items.
+User can add or remove items from the list.
+Data is saved using Firebase and Firestore database.

 ## Implemented UI